Furniture Refinishing vs Restoration (What’s the Difference?)

 Why the Difference Matters in Melbourne Homes

-In many mid century home renovations melbourne, I see clients unsure whether to refinish or restore their furniture.
-The decision affects both the appearance and long-term value of the piece.
+During mid-century home renovations across Melbourne's inner north, I regularly see clients unsure whether to refinish or restore their furniture.
+The decision affects both appearance and long-term value.

 Choosing correctly ensures: